8 Reasons Why Working as a Camp Counselor Boosts Your CV

 Here you are at camp, for 3 months, away from home with the added awesomeness of being able to explore and travel the states.
 You’ve left the nest and had incredible adventures.
 Independence… yeah we got it.

-So there are 8 great reasons to why summer camp is going to improve your CV - now it’s off to find that job.
+So there are 8 great reasons to why summer camp is going to improve your CV - now it’s off to find that ultimate summer job.